Sir George Bowyer, 5th Baronet: Political career

 Bowyer became member of parliament for Queenborough in 1784.
 The Queenborough parliamentary seat was controlled by the Admiralty and he dedicated his political time to naval affairs while generally supporting William Pitt the Younger's faction.
 Bowyer made his maiden speech in parliament on 18 June defending the state of the navy and would go on to make nine other speeches, all related to the navy.
 He also joined the parliamentary committee considering the defences of Portsmouth and Plymouth in 1785 and on 18 April of that year voted in favour of Pitt's parliamentary reform bill focused on rotten boroughs.
 He gave up his seat in 1790.

 Family

-Bowyer married Margaret Price (died 1778), the widow of Sir Jacob Downing, 4th Baronet, on 11 November 1768.
+Bowyer married Margaret Downing (née Price; died 1778), the widow of Sir Jacob Downing, 4th Baronet, on 11 November 1768.
 There were no children from the union.
-Again while in between commands, Bowyer married Henrietta (1753–1845), the daughter of Admiral Sir Peircy Brett, on 4 June 1782.
+Again while in between commands, Bowyer married Henrietta Brett (1753–1845), the daughter of Admiral Sir Peircy Brett, on 4 June 1782.
 Together they had three sons and two daughters: